Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 - the state $s$
 - the action $a$
 - the reward $r$
-It also introduces key functions such as the Bellman equation which is explained futher, which uses the Markov property to represent the relationship between the value of a state and the value of its successor states.
-But before diving into the Bellman equation, it is also important to understand that the objectives of the agent in RL are to maximize the expected return, Which is needed to develop an effective policy for the agent.
+These signals are used to represent the interaction between the agent and the environment, allowing the agent to learn from its experiences and improve, the imporvement are mainly done by adjusting the policy of the agent, which is futher explained with the Bellman equation in MDPs section.
+Another important aspect of the MDP is the hypothesis of the environment being stationnary, which means that the environment does not change over time such that for same state $s$ and action $a$, the transition and reward distributions remain the same.
+This is an important assumption because it allows the agent to learn a policy that is optimal for the environment.

 ==== State
 One way to represent the environment is through a state.
-A state is an abstract way to describe the combined information of all elements in the environment.
+A state is the encapsulation of all information about the environment at a given time.
 As an example, in the game of tic-tac-toe, the representation of the board at a given time, such as in this image @state, is a state.
 However, a state is not only the representation of the board but also includes information about the player's turn.
 Therefore, a state represents the environment at a given time.

 In mathematical notation, $s$ is used to represent a state, and $S$ to represent the state space.
 The state space is the set of all possible states for a given environment.
 - $S$ is the state space of the environment